RagnarB83/ash-documentation/docs/module_freq.rst

 The return object from **AnFreq** or **NumFreq** contains a thermochemistry dictionary that contains the following information as dictionary keys.
-Note that the entropy terms (TS) are un energy units (Eh) as they have been multiplied by temperature T.
+Note that the entropy terms (TS) are in energy units (Eh) as they have been multiplied by temperature T.

 +------------------+-----------------------------------------------------+
 | **Key**          | **Property**                                        |